prolike/prolike.io/_events/forget-wordpressDK.md

 ---
-title: Forget Wordpress - we're jammin!
+title: Glemm Wordpress - we're jammin!
 date: 9.
-January 2020
+Januar 2020
 image: /images/stories/bobmarley.jpg
-place: Copenhagen
+place: København
 event-id: 84246797439
 published: true
 description: Grab a chair, drink some coffe and let us enlighten you about the future of websites
 time: 09:00 - 11:30
 image-position: top
 lang-id: 1
-lang: eng
+lang: da
 ---

 Welcome to the Tech-fast.